AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 * {api:anychart.data.Tree.DataItem#removeChildAt}removeChildAt(){api} – removes a child with a given index
 * {api:anychart.data.Tree.DataItem#removeChildren}removeChildren(){api} – removes all children

-In the sample below, the current last child of the root item is removed each time you press the button:
+In the sample below the current last child of the root item is removed each time you press the button:

 ```
 var lastChild = treeData.getChildAt(0).getChildren().length - 1;